Pet Health Center

 I have a totally indoor cat, does it need vaccinations?

 Yes.
 Most experts agree that indoor animals receive at least the core vaccines.
 At some point in its life, a pet may have to be boarded, transported, or taken to a hospital for treatment.
 If your pet is not current on its vaccines it, will be at greater risk for contracting disease from these situations.
-Indoor cats should receive rabies vaccines.
+Indoor cats should also receive rabies vaccines.
 There are numerous accounts of indoor only cats escaping to the outdoors and ending up in a fight with another animal.
 There are also several incidents of indoor only cats playing with and catching rabid bats that have entered a house.
-Remember, in many places rabies is also required by law!
+Cats are often the leading domestic animal reported for having rabies in the U.S. Remember, in many places rabies vaccination for cats is also required by law!

 Will vaccinations harm my pet?

-There is some chance of an adverse reaction to a vaccine.
+There is a very small chance of an adverse reactions to a vaccine.
 Fortunately, the benefits of vaccines far outweigh the risks.
-Typical mild vaccine reactions include low-grade fever, tenderness at the injection site, mild lethargy for 1-2 days, temporary lumps and mild bouts of vomiting and/or diarrhea.
-More serious but less common reactions include extreme lethargy, protracted vomiting and/or diarrhea, hives, respiratory difficulty, cancer at the injection site (cats) and rarely, death.
-It is important to report ANY reaction to your veterinarian.
+Expected side-effects to vaccines include mild, low-grade fever; tenderness at the injection site; mild lethargy for 1-2 days; temporary lumps; and 1 or 2 episodes of mild vomiting and/or diarrhea.
+These are not adverse reactions, but expected responses from the immune system to a vaccine.
+More serious, but much less common, reactions include extreme lethargy, protracted vomiting and/or diarrhea, hives, respiratory difficulty, cancer at the injection site (cats) and rarely, death.
+These are true adverse reactions and should be reported to your veterinarian immediately.
+In turn, your veterinarian should report these to the vaccine company.
+It is important to report ANY suspected reaction to your veterinarian.
 Side effects such as tenderness at the injection site and mild fever/lethargy may be minimized by giving your pet an anti-inflammatory pain reliever before and after receiving its vaccines.** Make sure you ask for your veterinarian’s advice as to which anti-inflammatory would be the best and safest choice for your pet.

 - If the lump is less than 2 cm but persists for more than 3 months after vaccination